Alliance for Solidarity in Mali

-The Alliance for Solidarity in Mali–Convergence of Patriotic Forces (Alliance pour la Solidarité au Mali–Convergence des forces patriotiques, ASMA-CFP) is a political party in Mali led by Soumeylou Boubèye Maïga.
+The Alliance for Solidarity in Mali–Convergence of Patriotic Forces (Alliance pour la Solidarité au Mali–Convergence des forces patriotiques, ASMA-CFP) was a political party in Mali led by Soumeylou Boubèye Maïga.

 History

 The party was officially registered on 10 June 2013.
 In the 2013 parliamentary elections it won three seats in the National Assembly, being the most voted-for party in Gao, Bankass and Macina.